-Figure 85 shows an overview of the software structure. mtexM&C+control is the non-real-time component of mtex core software package, which is based on the Tango Controls[®] framework.
+Figure 88 shows an overview of the software structure. mtexM&C+control is the non-real-time component of mtex core software package, which is based on a mtex framework using Docker and Python.
+The real-time abstraction layer modules, which represent the real-time modules with their defined status and commanding variables, will be provide as interface support to NRAO for their further continued development.

-Using B&R Automation Studio[®], the real-time component mtexM&C+rt was developed, which incorporates low-level functionalities and the hardware communication layer.
+Using Microsoft Visual Studio with the TwinCAT plugin, the real-time component mtexM&C+rt was developed, which incorporates low-level functionalities and the hardware communication layer.

-Furthermore mtexM&C+webApp is the web-based Graphical User Interface (GUI) which communicates via REST API to mtexM&C+control software modules, or as a second version via OPC-UA to mtexM&C+rt enabling low-level control directly on the real-time PLC software.
+Furthermore mtexM&C+webApp is the web-based Graphical User Interface (GUI) which communicates to mtexM&C+control software modules, or as a second version via OPC-UA to mtexM&C+rt enabling low-level control directly on the real-time PLC software.

-While the mtexM&C+ is setup to be an open source project with all its components, the realtime PLC code (mtexM&C+rt) is made available, changes within this software package are performance related and not recommended without mtex involvement.
+While the $mtexM\&C^+$ is setup to be an open-source project with all its components, the realtime PLC code ($mtexM\&C^+rt$) is made available, changes within this software package are performance related and not recommended without mtex involvement.
 The safety system configuration is also made available but is protected from any change by other entities apart from mtex to prevent any safety issue.